Loans for shares scheme: Enterprises lease

 To make companies whose shares were sold by the government profitable, the new investors sought to restructure them and install a western-style management approach by eliminating communist bureaucracy.
-However, that required them to push out entrenched managers with communist allegiances.
+However, that required them to push out entrenched managers with communist allegiances (so-called "red directors").
 This had already become an immensely more cumbersome task once the communists took control of Russia's legislature in the 1995 elections and would be made excruciatingly challenging if the communists were to take control of Russia's executive government.
 Consequentially, in order for the companies to turn a profit, investors felt that the Communists would need to lose the election.
 The auctions were rigged and lacked competition, being largely controlled by favored insiders with political connections or used for the benefit of the commercial banks themselves.

 Investors lock in

 The scheme was structured in a manner that made Yeltsin's victory a strong interest of the investors involved.
 The two-stage program was structured so that the loans would be allocated before the election, but the auction of the shares could only take place after the election, making it of financial concern for them that Yeltsin would win the election.

 On August 31, 1995, Yeltsin held an initial meeting attended by ten Russian business moguls about banking issues.
 In his remarks, Yeltsin made comments about his belief that the banks should have a political role.
 "Russian bankers take part in the country’s political life. … The banks, like all of Russia, are learning democracy."

 The loans-for-shares auctions in November–December 1995 allowed the more conspicuous of "the oligarchs", as they were now known, to reposition as captains of industry.
-Initially dreamt up by Vladimir Potanin of Oneximbank, this privatization scheme was backed by Chubais but also by Kremlin conservatives like Soskovets, who was the one to get Yeltsin's signature on it.
+Initially dreamt up by Vladimir Potanin of Oneximbank, this privatization scheme was backed by Chubais but also by Kremlin conservatives like Oleg Soskovets, who was the one to get Yeltsin's signature on it.
 At bargain-basement prices, Potanin picked up Norilsk Nickel, the world's number one smelter of palladium and nickel, and he, Mikhail Khodorkovskii of Menatep, and Boris Berezovskii acquired the oil giants Sidanco, Yukos, and Sibneft.